On inverse problem with phase retrieval for an inclined line in the parabolic approximation: Numerical experiments

-In this section practical applications of equations (\ref{2e}) and \eqref{2e1} are demonstrated by a number of numerical experiments involving a Gaussian beam, a parabolic beam and a step like initial amplitude $u_0(z)$.
+In this section practical applications of equations (\ref{2e}) and \eqref{2p} to IPIP are demonstrated by a number of numerical experiments involving a Gaussian beam, a parabolic beam and a step like initial amplitude $u_0(z)$.

-A Gaussian beam, which is an exact solution of the parabolic equation \eqref{1a}, is best suited for testing the existence and stability of inverse problem solutions without a need to numerically solve the direct problem.
+A Gaussian beam, which is an exact solution of parabolic equation \eqref{1a}, is best suited for testing the existence and stability of IPIP solutions because the amplitude in the image plane can be analytically calculated without a need to numerically solve the direct problem.
 The following Gaussian beam expression will be used

-where $w=\sqrt{2L/k}$ is the Gaussian beam waist radius, $L$ is its Rayleigh length, $z_c$ is the location of the beam waist along axis $z$ and $\xi$ is the spatial frequency of the transversal oscillations.
+where $w=\sqrt{2L/k}$ is the Gaussian beam waist radius, $L$ is the Rayleigh length, $z_c$ is the location of the beam waist on axis $z$ and $\xi$ is the spatial frequency of transversal oscillations.
+On the semi-line at $x=0$ the initial amplitude is $u_0(z)=u(x=0,z)$.